Kotlin/KEEP/proposals/name-based-destructuring.md

 This example shows how both name-based and positional destructuring could fit naturally into pattern matching.

 #### Risks
-1. One of the risks of introducing name-based destructuring is scope pollution.
-Allowing an easy way to retrieve properties from a class in a single line could clutter the code and decrease readability.
-However, we cannot prohibit developers from using the language as they see fit.

-    We strongly recommend ***not destructuring more than three properties in one line and avoiding destructuring variables with long names***, preferring to use common property assignment instead.

-2. The chosen syntax does not allow the IDE to suggest property names in destructuring as it is writing from left to right.
+1. The chosen syntax does not allow the IDE to suggest property names in destructuring as it is writing from left to right.
 However, declaring the destructured property first and then the destructuring variable doesn't align with the way variables are typically written in Kotlin.

     To mitigate this risk, IDE should offer autocompletion that builds a destructuring template, prompting users to write the destructured property first, followed by the destructuring variable names.
     ```kotlin
     (val <caret>) = cat // sample of IDE autocompletion suggestion
     ```

-3. The syntax for single-property destructuring can be visually confusing:
+2. The syntax for single-property destructuring can be visually confusing:
     ```kotlin
     val (name) = cat.name
     (val name) = cat
     ```
     Although these look similar, they work differently.
 This could cause misinterpretation, especially when reading code quickly.